Skip to Main Content

 Full list of Vote Centers in Alameda County

 • NOTE: Be sure to check the dates and times when the Vote Center is Open for in-person voting.
-Some vote centers are open 11 days or 4 days prior to Election Day.
+Some vote centers are open 11 days or 4 days before Election Day.

 Check the California Secretary of State Early Voting, Vote-by-mail, Ballot Drop-off website locations in your county.